justeattakeaway/pie/apps/pie-docs/src/components/modal/overview/overview.md

 #### Footer pinned = true

-If the actions are required to be sticky, they are pinned to the bottom of the Modal container whilst the user scrolls to indicate there is more content below until.
+If the actions are required to be sticky, they are pinned to the bottom of the Modal container whilst the user scrolls to indicate there is more content below.

 {% contentPageImage {
   src: "../../../assets/img/components/modal/overview/overflow-body-content-footer-pinned.png",